DEV-learn-co-students/angular-strict-di-readme-seiji-batch-002/README.md

 ```

 Now, any custom filter/service/directive/controller/etc that does not have the `$inject` property defined will throw an error.
 If we've annotated all of our functions correctly (saving Angular a load of time), it'll work exactly like before - just that little bit faster!
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/angular-strict-di-readme'>Angular StrictDi Mode</a> on Learn.co and start learning to code for free.</p>